 “Yes, seriously”, Kirti replied before we exited the awkward conversation.
 Work was calling him so he apologized for having to leave me unattended, but I understood.
 I watched him walk away and tears started to fill my eyes.
 What is wrong with me, I wondered?
 I usually don’t give a rat’s ass about other people’s opinions.
 But I had tried so hard to make a favorable impression and I wanted Kirti to feel proud of me.
 Yet she had crushed my hopes, and my spirit, in one single word.

-I found a safe corner out of the way and just let the tears flow freely for a while.
+I found a safe corner out-of-the-way and just let the tears flow freely for a while.
 I was angry and heartbroken.
 I felt rejected and judged.
 Yes, we have some significant differences, including age, culture and skin color, but that didn’t excuse her rudeness.
 I have to be honest.
 I found myself thinking some very harsh thoughts about Indian people right then.
 But I soon realized that I was stereotyping and guilty of doing the exact same thing that she had just done to me.
 Instead, I banished the thoughts from my head and tried to find forgiveness within me.
 Before long, Kirti found me, gave me a hug and reminded me how much he loved me.
 He tried to tell me that she was shocked by my beauty, which is why she said “Seriously?”
 As much as his efforts comforted and amused me, I knew better.
 I tried to let it go, but something like that can dent your spirit for a while.
 So I ask you, please think before you speak.
-Please treat others like you would like to be treated, and please try and show empathy to outsiders.
+Please treat others like you would like to be treated, and please try to show empathy to outsiders.
 One kind or rude word, can make all the difference.